dankasstrays/pKa-ANI/README.md

 ## INSTALLATION (from source code)

-Navigate to this repository for the source code: https://github.com/isayevlab/pKa-ANI/tree/main
+Navigate to this repository for the source code for this pyPI upload: https://github.com/adnaksskanda/pKa-ANI/tree/pyPI_upload

 Prior to the installation of pKa-ANI, users should make sure they have installed conda.